 Dashain is the celebration of the victory of good over bad.
-A society where women are already placed at a high pedestal and worshipped as a blessing to any household, Dashain celebrates the nine forms of Durga- the mother of the universe.
+A society where women are already placed on a high pedestal and worshipped.
+As a blessing to any household, Dashain celebrates the nine forms of Durga- the mother of the universe.

 Also known as Kali, Adi- Shakti, and Parvati, Durga is the symbol of nature, a divine being that gave birth to all the gods which Hindus worship.
-Families from all over gather visit each other, to enjoy the festival of Dashain.
+Families from all over gather to visit each other, to enjoy the festival of Dashain.
 Elders put tika on the foreheads of young ones and bless them with a long and happy life.
-Guests are welcomed in the house with a feast and each day is a different kind of celebration.
+Guests are welcomed into the house with a feast and each day is a different kind of celebration.

 Ghatasthapana, the first day of Dashain commences with the ritual of planting the seeds of barley, wheat, or maize, on a banana leaf filled with mud.
 After 10 days, the sprouts of these seeds are used as Jamara on the day of Vijaya Dashami.
 A copper pot is covered in cow dung and one by one wheat is put all over it to symbolize a good harvest.
 Especially in hilly regions where agriculture is still the main occupation; the seed is a wish for nature to help them with the year’s harvest.

-The Second festivals in Nepal of lights and color, Tihar is also a special moment of celebration.
+The Second festival in Nepal of lights and color, Tihar is also a special moment of celebration.
 You will rarely come across such cultures where crows, dogs, and cows are also worshiped.
 People decorate their houses with flickering lights, candles, and small mud bowls.
 The cities are lit up with colorful lights whereas villages are decorated with vibrant flowers and plants.

 Crackling giggles of children and elders alike, Tihar is a sight to see.
-Tihar is also the festival which showcases the bond between brothers and sisters.
+Tihar is also the festival that showcases the bond between brothers and sisters.
 Likewise, the festival also commends the efforts of domestic animals like dogs, cows, and oxen.
 All in all, the ancient Hindu myths along with the glorious celebrations bring out the best of the festival in Nepal.

 Have you heard of any culture which worships a raven?
 Well, you are in for a surprise!